 ❓Is the student missing the Review button when they click on the assessment?
 That means the "Allow Post Grading Review" setting has not been enabled.
 Click here for more information.

-Once they are in their points gradebook, clicking on a class will expand the assessment details for that class.
-Included in this table are the comments, which can be found in the last column.
-Clicking on a comment will open the full comment for viewing.
+After opening their assessments gradebook, they will click on a class to expand the assessment details for that class.
+The last column in this table shows the comments, Clicking on a comment will open the full comment for viewing.